Work in progress.

 17.8 Future

-The resembling verb is used to express both the present (habitual and progressive) and future tenses.
+The stateful verb is used to express both the present (habitual and progressive) and future tenses.
 Sometimes all meanings are meant in the same expression.
 And if only one of the meanings is intended, context can be sufficient to determine which is intended.
 So, for example,

 يَذْهَبُ ٱلرَّجُلُ